Undergraduate Executive Branch

 SGA’s Executive Branch works together to create policy, plan events, dispursue surveys, and initiate other projects to help progress campus initiatives and improve the student experience.
 From Campus Organizations to Academic Affairs, each Board is led by a Vice President– a member of the Executive Cabinet– who operates uniquely in a way conducive to achieving the goals of their respective branch.
 The Executive Branch is a cohesive team which strives towards a common goal of upholding the mission of the Student Government Association and being a powerful force for positive change on Georgia Tech’s campus.

 The Student Body President sets the guiding mission and vision the entire SGA organization.
 They must ensure that SGA works to effectively empower student organizations, embody student opinion, preserve student integrity, and enrich the student experience.
 Primarily, the President serves as the formal student point of contact for news outlets, the state legislature, several Georgia Tech Board of Trustees, and other high-level advisory groups.

 The Executive Vice President leads the Executive Branch of SGA.
 They must work with the President to manage the Executive Branch, create a cohesive executive board, as well as develop the board as leaders.
 The Executive Vice President fills in for the President whenever they are unavailable, as well as undertakes special projects and

 The Joint Vice President of Campus Organizations (JVPCO) serves as a resource for campus organizations.
 They advocate on behalf of campus organizations’ interests, both inside SGA and beyond.
 Working closely with the Center for Student Engagement, the JVPCO helps craft policies for organizations, as well as embark on larger

 The Joint Vice President of Finance (JVPF) is the chief financial advisor for both the Undergraduate and Graduate Student Government Associations.
 They oversee the budget process and serve as the Chair of the Joint Finance Committee.

 The Joint Vice President of Information Technology (JVPIT) focuses on developing the strategic plan for the future of academic and campus life resources at Georgia Tech.
-They position will head the think-tank for the development/implementation of new technologies, maintenance,
+The position heads the think-tank for the development/implementation of new technologies, maintenance,